Inspired by this Quora post.

 13. Playa Paraiso, Cayo Largo, Cuba

-FUN FACT: The remote beach (translated as “Paradise Beach”) manages to seem mostly untouched because it’s part of a nature preserve.
+FUN FACT: The remote beach (translated as “Paradise Beach”) seems untouched primarily because it’s part of a nature preserve.
 It also has a very charming beach bar.

 14. Los Roques, Venezuela